tekton/icewall/frostward/README.md

 frostward
 =========

-daemon service to keep data and caps in sync
+UI to handle the updates and see what's active